|This is an unofficial version.

 "minister" means the minister appointed by the Lieutenant Governor in Council to administer this Act. (« ministre »)

-"regional health authority" means a regional health authority as defined in The Regional Health Authorities Act. (« office régional de la santé »)
+"regional health authority" means a regional health authority as defined in The Health System Governance and Accountability Act. (« office régional de la santé »)

 (c) medical residents;